Assets in Software Engineering: What are they after all?: Assets in Software-Intensive Products and Services

-An \textit{asset} is a software artefact that is persistent, i.e., used more than once during the inception, development, delivery, or evolution of a software-intensive product or service.
-Assets have ``potential or actual'' value to the organisation.
+An \textit{asset} is a software artefact that is intended to be used more than once during the inception, development, delivery, or evolution of a software-intensive product or service.
+Assets have ``potential or actual'' value to the organisation~\cite{ISO/IEC/IEEE2014}.
 Their value can be tangible or intangible, and financial or non-financial~\cite{ISO/IEC/IEEE2014}.

-If an artefact is used once and discarded or disregarded afterwards, it is non-persistent, and therefore, it does not qualify as an asset.
-In our understanding, an asset is, therefore, per definition an artefact, but not necessarily the other way around (see Figure~\ref{fig1:assets_v_artefacts}); certain artefacts might not qualify to be considered assets according to this definition.
+If an artefact is used once and discarded or disregarded afterwards, it does not qualify as an asset.
+In our understanding, an asset is, per definition, an artefact, but not necessarily the other way around (see Figure~\ref{fig1:assets_v_artefacts}).

-Assets are, therefore, persistent artefacts that fulfil the prerequisites that justify controlling their quality.
-The characteristics of assets effectively confine the set of artefacts that therefore deserve resources to ensure their quality.
-An artefact must be persistent to be maintained or evolved, and if it has value for the organisation, it implies the necessity for controlling its quality.
-Non-persistent artefacts do not have any relevance over time, which makes maintenance and evolution not required.